chrisc6228/recognize-anything/README.md

+# Important !!!, needs to add pth file manually due to gitignore #

 # <font size=8> :label: Recognize Anything Model </font>

 This project aims to develop a series of open-source and strong fundamental image recognition models.